JustASimpleCoder/Ardunio_Motor_Driver_Slambot/README.md

 # Arduino Uno Code for 4-Wheel Mecanum Drive

-This repository contains Arduino Uno code for controlling a 4-wheel differential mecanum drive.
+This repository contains Arduino Uno code to be used with Platformio for controlling a 4-wheel differential mecanum drive.
 The motors used are inexpensive "TT motors," each with two wires: one for voltage input and one for output.
 An L298N motor driver is used to control the left-side and right-side motors.

 # Features